Richard Illingworth

 Richard Keith Illingworth (born 23 August 1963) is an English former cricketer, who is currently an umpire.
-The bulk of his domestic cricketing career occurred with Worcestershire, although he had a spell with Derbyshire, and overseas with Natal.
-He played in nine Tests and twenty five ODIs for England, including participating in the 1992 and 1996 Cricket World Cups.
-Several websites, mistakenly, report that he is Ray Illingworth's son but the two are not related.
+The bulk of his domestic cricketing career was with Worcestershire, although he had a spell with Derbyshire, and overseas with Natal.
+He played in nine Tests and twenty-five ODIs for England, including participating in the 1992 and 1996 Cricket World Cups.
+He was a part of the English squad which finished as runners-up at the 1992 Cricket World Cup.

 Playing career

 Playing mainly as a left-arm spinner, Illingworth made his first-class debut in 1982, promoted to the Worcestershire first team after just two Second XI appearances and taking 3–61 against Somerset.
-His figures that year were fairly modest; eighteen first-class wickets cost him over 45 apiece, and he bowled just eight overs in one-day cricket; but Worcestershire saw potential and persevered.
-By 1983, he was a first-team regular, taking forty eight first-class wickets, a figure he improved on (with 57) the following year.
+His figures that year were fairly modest; eighteen first-class wickets cost him over 45 runs apiece, and he bowled just eight overs in one-day cricket; but Worcestershire saw potential and persevered.
+By 1983, he was a first-team regular, taking forty-eight first-class wickets, a figure he improved on (with 57) the following year.
 He did play one season (1988/89) in the South African Currie Cup for Natal, but otherwise played only English domestic cricket.

 For most of his twenty-season county cricket career, Illingworth remained with Worcestershire.
 Perhaps the highlights of his county career came when the county won the County Championship in 1988 and 1989.
 After he failed to win a contract extension in 2000, the last two years of his time in the first-class game were spent with Derbyshire.
 He finished with 831 wickets at an average of 31.54, and more than 7,000 runs at 22.45, including four first-class centuries.

 One-Day International career

 In 1990, Illingworth had his most productive year, taking 75 wickets at a bowling average of 28.29, and he went on that winter's A team tour to Pakistan and Sri Lanka.
-The following season, a well-timed burst of 5–49 against Northants in a May Sunday League game helped to win him selection for the 1991 Texaco Trophy One Day International series against West Indies a few days later.
+The following season, a well-timed burst of 5–49 against Northants in a May Sunday League game helped him win selection for the 1991 Texaco Trophy One Day International series against West Indies a few days later.
 He played a crucial part in the match, allowing the tourists just 20 runs from his ten overs for the wicket of Jeff Dujon, and then putting on an unbroken partnership of 23 with Mike Atherton as England recorded a thrilling one-wicket victory.

 Illingworth went onto play for England in two Cricket World Cups, in 1992 and 1996.
 During the 1992 World Cup, Illingworth played in the final, giving away 50 runs in his 10 overs for the wicket of Javed Miandad, and also catching Imran Khan at long-on.
 In the same match, he had the misfortune of being the last man dismissed as England fell short in the final for the third time.